 First time publishing

-When you start with a drag and drop template, your page will stay in Draft mode until you hit publish.
+After you start with a template, your page will stay in Draft mode until you hit publish.
 Here’s how to publish a page for the first time.

 - Open your page in the builder.